ibm-research/swifthlm/README.txt

     To write back the configuration and register the swifthlm middleware, run:
     # mmobj config change --ccrfile proxy-server.conf --merge-file /tmp/proxy-server.conf.merge

-4.2 Configure swift user passwordless ssh from SwiftHLM Dispatcher node to
+4.2 Configure passwordless ssh from Swift Proxy and SwiftHLM Dispatcher nodes to
-    Swift storage nodes, steps 4.2.1 - 4.2.2.
-Swift user is not a privileged user and cannot execute privileged operations.
+    Swift storage nodes, for the user used to run Swift and SwiftHLM processes, steps 4.2.1 - 4.2.2.
+This is typically swift user, but can also be stack user (in devstack deployments) or any other user.
+Normally this user is not a privileged user and cannot execute privileged operations.

-4.2.1 Make sure swift user is allowed ssh login.
+4.2.1 Make sure the user from 4.2 is allowed ssh login.

-    E.g. if the entry in /etc/passwd for swift user is: swift:x:160:160:OpenStack Swift Daemons:/var/lib/swift:/sbin/nologin
+    E.g. if this user is swift, and if swift user entry in /etc/passwd is: swift:x:160:160:OpenStack Swift Daemons:/var/lib/swift:/sbin/nologin
     ... modify it to:
     swift:x:160:160:OpenStack Swift Daemons:/var/lib/swift:/bin/bash